-Even better, make sure you practice walking a straight line in them.
+Even better, make sure you practice walking a straight line in the shoes.
 After that, turn the volume up on your favorite Kesha song and bust out some dance moves.
-This will help you not only relieve some stress, but it'll make you see your threshold for when your shoes are going to start throwing a temper tantrum on your feet.
+This will help you not only relieve some stress, but it'll also make you see your threshold for when your shoes are going to start throwing a temper tantrum on your feet.

-End the day before your wedding with 5-minutes of meditation and deep breaths.
-This will help calm you down before you hop into bed for the last time as a Ms.
+End the day before your wedding with five minutes of meditation and deep breaths.
+This will help calm you down before you hop into bed.

 20. Keep Up With Your Nightly Beauty Rituals